Monday, March 30, 2026

 Discontinuity includes:

-• A modern origin rooted in nationalism and geopolitics rather than a direct biblical restoration event
+A modern origin rooted in nationalism and geopolitics rather than a direct biblical repentance and restoration event

-The relationship between the two can be said to be real, but it is also very complex.
-It cannot be reduced to a simple equation of “the same as” or dismissed as entirely unrelated.
-How one understands that relationship depends largely on whether the emphasis is placed on history, ethnicity, politics, or theology.
+The relationship between the two is real, but complex.
+It cannot be reduced to a simple equation of “the same as,” nor dismissed as entirely unrelated.
+How one understands that relationship depends largely on whether emphasis is placed on history, ethnicity, politics, or theology.

 In any serious discussion—whether theological, academic, or interfaith—it is important to approach the subject with care and precision.
-The modern state of Israel claims to be the national homeland for the Jewish people—though this claim is disputed by significant numbers of deeply religious Jews.
-The modern state does have deep historical roots, but it is not a direct re-establishment of the biblical kingdom nor the automatic fulfillment of all ancient covenant promises without further qualification.
+The modern state of Israel claims to be the national homeland for the Jewish people.
+While it does have deep historical roots, it is not a direct re-establishment of the biblical kingdom nor the automatic fulfillment of all ancient covenant promises without further qualification.

 Sources and Further Reading